 So I put on my hoodie of compassion and I look to be compassionate even when it doesn't come quite so naturally.
 It is compassion on purpose, and it does not take long for it to become once again a strong natural feeling.
-I have the strong desire to assist in some way, and in any way I can.
+I have the strong desire to assist others in some way, and in any way that I can.
 It begins with kindness and works it s way out from there.
 I speak comfort; I let go of harsh attitudes and anger, and as one thing leads to another, doing these things, I find myself being more patient.
-There is no need to hold back because the compassion is going to keep on coming, leading me to see, opening my eyes to the many opportunities and the very many ways to show compassion and to be kind.
+There is no need to hold back because the compassion is going to keep on coming, helping me to see, opening my eyes to the many opportunities and the very many ways to show compassion and to be kind.